 Greg also helps Gary, part-time, with the globally recognized Gary Ward Airshows team.

-Gary Ward and Greg Connell Perform Together
+Greg Connell Perform Together

 Gary and Greg perform together in their Squirrel

 Veteran Airshow guru Greg Koontz puts his American Champion Super Decathlon though its paces

 in one of the most down low, in your face airshow routines you will ever see!
 He also shows off his skills in his Piper Cub

 aerobatic, single seat, low-wing, all metal, jet-powered aircraft built from an amateur homebuilder kit.
 The design was originally